mbdev87/BlazorElectronSandbox/README.md

-# MudBlazor SSR/WASM with ElectronSharp
+# MudBlazor SSR/WASM with ElectronSharp on .NET 10

 I am testing [MudBlazor](https://github.com/MudBlazor/MudBlazor) SSR/WASM mixed with [ElectronSharp](https://github.com/theolivenbaum/electron-sharp) working both in the Browser and on the Desktop with .NET 10.